shidong-ai/DNNMark/README.md

 ## Benchmark

-The DNNMark is the essential part of the paper "Characterizing the Microarchitectural Implications of Convolutional Neural Network (CNN) Execution on GPUs".
-It is the benchmark we use to characterize the micro-architectural implications of one CNN model.
-In this code repository, it has two major parts to provide an automating reproducing of the results in the paper.
+The DNNMark is the essential contribution of the paper "Characterizing the Microarchitectural Implications of Convolutional Neural Network (CNN) Execution on GPUs".
+It is the benchmark we use to characterize the micro-architectural implications of a single CNN model.
+This code repository is divided into two major parts, providing an automated method to reproduce the results in the paper.
-One is the benchmark itself, another is a set of automation tools that conduct the experiments and analyze the results after the profiling.
+The first part includes the benchmark itself, and the second is a set of automation tools that run the experiments and analyze the results after the profiling.

 ## Automation Details

-Other than the preliminary instructions from the step-by-step-instructions.txt within the same artifact.
-In this section, we describe the detailed steps of the automating process.
+In addition to the preliminary instructions provided in the step-by-step-instructions.txt file within the same artifact, we support automation.
+In this section, we describe the detailed steps of the automation process.

-As mentioned in the instructions documentation, to start the automating process, one should run "make artifact" in the "build" directory after the prerequisite steps for building the benchmark.
+As mentioned in the documentation, to start the automation process, one should run "make artifact" in the "build" directory after completing the prerequisite steps for building the benchmark.
-In this step, several steps are carried out sequentially.
+During this process, several steps are carried out sequentially.
 We listed these steps below:

-* Profiling is started for obtaining GPU-related traces, such as kernel execution time, grid size, block size and so on
+* Profiling is started to gather GPU-related traces, such as kernel execution time, grid size, block size and etc..
-* Profiling is started for obtaining kernel performance counters using the information from the relational database
+* Profiling is started to obtain kernel performance counters using the information from the relational database.
-* Analytical tools are called to parse the traces, populate new traces for comparison, and generate plots
+* Analytical tools are called to parse the traces, populating new traces for comparison, and generating plots.
-  * In this step, selected metrics are extracted to generated desired plots
+  * In this step, selected metrics are extracted to generated desired plots.

 ## Tools
-The tools for are located in "experiments" directory.
-There are many tools together constructing the database-backed trace tracking system mentioned in the paper.
-The only step we did not include in the automation is the database construction.
-That's because this step is not necessary in reproducing the results and it requires some manual modification of the table.
+The tools are located in the "experiments" directory.
+There are many tools that work together to construct the database-backed trace tracking system mentioned in the paper.
+The only step we did not include in the automation process is the database construction.
+That is because this step is not necessary to reproduce the results and it requires some manual modification of the table.
-Another set of tools is the comparison tool in the same directory.
+Another set of tools is the comparison tool, located in the same directory.
 These tools are used to generate comparison plots using traces in a pre-defined format.

 ==========================================================================================